brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 6. **Delete:** when the managed resource is being deleted, `Observe` still runs first.
 If it returns `ResourceExists: true`, the reconciler calls `Delete` and retries until `Observe` reports the resource absent.
 When `Observe` returns `ResourceExists: false`, the reconciler removes its finalizer in the same reconciliation.
 7. **Disconnect:** runs at the end of every reconciliation.
 It can be a no-op for reusable clients such as `http.Client`; use it to close resources with a per-reconciliation lifecycle, such as an ephemeral database session.

-## Anatomy of a provider repository

 ## Implementation

 ### Scaffolding

 So you are ready to start implementing your custom provider?
-The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most.
-The README has most instructions on how to set it up and create your first controller with `make provider.addtype`.
+The Crossplane team maintains a [provider template](https://github.com/crossplane/provider-template), which is a good starting point for most providers.
+Its README covers setup and creating a first controller with `make provider.addtype`.

 Once you generate your type with `make provider.addtype`, you will get a `internal/controller/{}` which is what defines the aforementioned reconciliation hooks ([example](https://github.com/crossplane/provider-template/tree/main/internal/controller/mytype)).

 ### Setup

-This function is called once on the provider setup and will mostly configure the `controller-runtime` for this specific resource.
-In general it is *“boilerplatey”*, but I suggest to add a few things here:
+This function runs once during provider setup and configures `controller-runtime` for the resource.
+It is also the right place to add a few shared dependencies:

 1. Inject the `controller.Options Logger` in the `connector` being created, since it is better to use the same logger used by the controller, with the same fields set by it
 2. In case opening a connection to your vendor can be expensive / slow, you might want to implement and inject a connection pool map at this stage.
 An example is a provider that connects to databases and lazily starts a connection at `Connect`, adds to this pool, and re-uses across reconciles, instead of always terminating it at `Disconnect`. **Bear in mind this is in general an optimisation and not always required** since it adds extra complexity (eg: configuring connections timeouts).